gvwilson/sensibleadventures/litany/story.md

 "Wait–they're going to wake up, aren't they?"
 George asked belatedly.

-"Of course,"
+"I mean, they're not–"

+"Of course they're going to wake up,"
 Affie replied coldly.
-"Killing has never been our way, despite what the government says."
+"Killing has never been our way, despite what the government keeps telling itself."
 Her expression softened.
 "The Litany teaches us that this is just one age of many, and a short one at that.